amsszhao/Multi-d_inviscid_Saint-Venant_eqs/time-evolution solvers/flapping fronts/README.md

 #### roll_width_point18_periodic.py -> roll_width_point18_periodic.m

 With periodic y-boundary condition, the width of the channel is set to be 0.18.
-No flapping front is shown at the end.
+No flapping front is seen at the end.
 Channel roll waves are stable.

 #### roll_width_point36_periodic.py -> roll_width_point36_periodic.m